solana-labs/solana/book/src/data-plane-fanout.md

 # Data Plane Fan-out

-This RFC describes the current single layer broadcast and retransmit mechanisms as well as proposed changes to add a multi-layer retransmit via an Avalanche mechanism.
+This Article describes the current single layer broadcast and retransmit mechanisms as well as proposed changes to add a multi-layer retransmit via an Avalanche mechanism.

 ## Current Design
 There's two basic parts to the current Data Plane's Fan-out design.